Small business guide to Missouri sales tax: Key rates, rules and exemptions for filing

 Are digital goods and software subject to sales tax?

-In most cases, digital goods like music and signature subscription services that are delivered digitally aren’t taxable.
-However, prepackaged software sold on physical media, like a CD or USB, is taxable.
+Most digital goods, such as music and subscription services delivered online, are not taxable.
+Prepackaged software sold on a CD or USB is taxable.

 Does Missouri offer sales tax holidays?

-Yes.
-Missouri has a Back-to-School tax holiday during the first weekend of August and the state’s Show-Me-Green tax holiday from April 19 to April 25.
+Yes, Missouri has a Back-to-School tax holiday during the first weekend in August.
+The Show-Me-Green tax holiday runs from April 19 to April 25.

 What happens if a business doesn't collect or remit sales tax?

-If you don’t collect or file state sales tax, you’re still liable for it plus late penalties and interest.
-The penalty is 5% of the amount due each month you don’t file and increases each month with a maximum penalty of 25%.
-Additionally, your business’s sales tax license may be revoked and operations must cease until compliance is achieved.
+If you do not collect or file state sales tax, you are still responsible for the tax, plus penalties and interest.
+The penalty is 5% of the amount due each month, up to 25%.
+The state can also revoke your sales tax license until you comply.

 Disclaimer